Bloom Energy

 Coverage

-Oracle's Project Jupiter is shifting its planned New Mexico AI campus to utilize Bloom Energy fuel cells for on-site power generation, replacing gas turbines.
+Oracle's Project Jupiter, located in New Mexico, is shifting its power strategy from gas turbines to Bloom Energy fuel cells for on-site generation.

 Bloom Energy has expanded its agreement with Oracle to supply up to 2.8 GW of fuel cell systems, intended to power Oracle's significant data center expansion plans across the United States, as grid connections and turbine availability pose challenges.